Nomad-Media/samples-js/content/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Creates a content.](ref:createcontent)
+> For more information about the API call used go to [Create Content](https://developer.nomad-cms.com/docs/create-content)

 ## Update Content